How To Make DIY Baking Powder (Quick and Easy Tutorial)

 Soured milk

-Another option is to use soured milk.
+Another good substitute option is to use soured milk.
 If you have raw milk on hand, you could leave it out at room temperature for about 24 hours.
 Wait until it is a bit sour, but not separated into curds and whey.

 However, if you’re reading this post in a pinch, you likely don’t have 24 hours to spare.